Cumberland: Early history

 At the time of the Domesday Book (AD 1086) most of the future county was part of Scotland, although some villages around Millom, which were the possessions of the Earl of Northumbria, had been incorporated into Yorkshire.

 In AD 1092, King William Rufus of England invaded the Carlisle district, settling it with colonists.
 He created an Earldom of Carlisle, and granted the territory to Ranulf le Meschin.
 In 1133, Carlisle was made the see of a new diocese, largely identical with the area of the earldom.
 However, on the death of King Henry I of England in 1135, the area was regained by King David I of Scotland.
 He was able to consolidate his power and made Carlisle one of his chief seats of government, while England descended into a lengthy civil war.
 The Cumbric language is believed to have become extinct in the 12th century.

 The area returned to the English crown in 1157, when Henry II of England took possession of the area (from Malcolm IV of Scotland).
 Henry II formed two new counties from the former earldom: Westmorland and Carliol – originally an abbreviation of the Latin Carlioliensis '[bishop] of Carlisle'.
 Westmorland also included areas formerly part of the Earldom of Lancaster.
 The lead- and silver-mining area of Alston, previously associated with the Liberty of Tynedale was later also added to the new county of Carliol for financial reasons.
 By 1177, Carliol had become known as Cumberland.
 The border between England and Scotland was made permanent by the Treaty of York in 1237.

+The population of Cumberland in the 1841 census was 178,038.